Q: Where are you originally from?

 Q: How tolerant are the locals of foreigners?
-Is there any obvious discrimination against any particular groups of people?
+Is there any obvious discrimination against any particular group of people?

 Q: Was it easy meeting people and making friends?
 How did you go about meeting new people?

-A: It was easy for me because when I first got here I already had a few friends from university who either were from Athens or decided to try life here as well.
+A: It was easy for me because when I first got here, I already had a few friends from university who either were from Athens or decided to try living here as well.
 I also worked in jobs where there were many other expats, most of whom I'm still friends with today.